 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research activities and development of our product candidates.
 We also anticipate that we will incur increased accounting, audit, legal, regulatory, compliance, director and officer insurance costs as well as investor and public relations expenses associated with being a public company.

 Interest income

 Interest income consists primarily of interest income earned on cash and cash equivalents.
-Prior to 2017, our interest income was not significant due to nominal cash and investment balances and low interest earned on invested balances.
-During the year ended December 31, 2017, interest income was \$0.2 million.
+During the years ended December 31, 2018 and 2017, interest income was \$0.4 million and \$0.2 million, respectively.

 Interest expense-related party